xenon007/ai-engineering-hub/Youtube-trend-analysis/README.md

 # YouTube Trend Analysis with CrewAI and BrightData

 This project implements a YouTube Trend Analysis with CrewAI and BrightData.
-- BrightData is used to scrape YouTube videos.
+- [Bright Data](https://brdta.com/dailydoseofds) is used to scrape YouTube videos.
 - CrewAI is used to analyze the transcripts of the videos and generate a summary.
 - Streamlit is used to create a web interface for the project.